 Brand equity is the commercial value of your brand.
 It’s based on what customers are willing to pay for your name rather than the product or service itself.

-Your brand strategy is a plan that takes into consideration your audiences, position in the marketplace, and goals as you establish your brand.
+Your brand strategy is a plan that takes into consideration your target audiences, position in the marketplace, and long-term goals as you establish your brand.

 Successful branding shapes perceptions, taking audiences from awareness, to affinity, to preference, and finally to attachment1.
 The attachment phase is where your audiences have formed a strong connection with their perception of your organization.